 Music producers on a budget but who are still looking for professional quality should consider the PreSonus Studio Monitor Controller.
 With a more compact build, you still get a high quality and durable product but without the price tag of the SPL Crimson controller.
 However, you do lose out on the massive array of audio outputs/inputs.
-But the PreSonus makes up for it by having addition MIDI connectors, whereas the SPL Crimson has none.

 In the end, studio monitor controllers are a very usable, and sometimes necessary piece to your audio equipment setup.
 By now, you probably understand how important of a role they play in production management.

 Although many beginner music producers don’t find themselves searching for monitor controllers, they should definitely be on the list if the following is true for you:

 - You want a better way to control your monitor’s volume instead of using your computer’s fader.

 - You have multi of monitors, like you’ve added a subwoofer, or a cube-style monitor for isolating the mid-range, which need a central level control.